2015 Green Infrastructure Grants Awarded

 - StormSmart Coasts - This website includes information on assessing the vulnerability of coastal properties to erosion and flooding, tools for local officials to improve coastal floodplain management, options for coastal property owners to effectively reduce erosion and storm damage while minimizing impacts to shoreline systems, information on landscaping options for controlling erosion and storm damage, interactive maps of erosion along the Massachusetts coast, and more.
 Applicants are encouraged to review the website and familiarize themselves with tools, resources, pilot projects, and other support and guidance available to communities.

-CZM expects to award up to $1.5 million in grants and applicants may request up to $750,000 in funding.
+The maximum award is contingent upon available funding.
+In 2015, a total of $1.5 million in funding was available, with applicants able to request up to $750,000 in funding.
+The maximum award will be listed in the RFR.
 Applicants must provide at least 25% of the total project cost.
 The 25% match may be cash or in-kind contributions or a combination of the two.